seefrye/waaaaagh-list/_notes/Public/Warlord Traits/Surly as a Squiggoth.md

 ---
-name: Surly as a Squiggoth
+name: Surly As A Squiggoth
 notetype : nofeed
 date: 23-10-2021
 ---